March 08, 2021 · 4 min read

 If I own 10% of the coins, I can verify 10% of the transactions.
 Now that we have a basic understanding of how proof of stake works, we can discuss the security of it.

 Before we can address the security of proof of stake, it’s relevant to understand how it works in relation to proof of work, as it sought to address some of the issues presented by Bitcoin’s consensus mechanism.
-To understand if POS achieves this, let’s first understand how both works.
+To understand if POS achieves this, let’s first understand how they differ.

 The 51% attack is the biggest security concern for cryptocurrencies.
 Theoretically, if someone were able to gain access to either 51% of the computational power (in the case of POW), or own 51% of the coins in the case of POS, then they could act in bad faith, creating fraudulent blocks, double spending, or even revert previous transactions.